Spinel: Color and Magnetism

 0.94ct, Weak

 In rare cases, Gahnite can have blue body color due to cobalt.
 Blue Gahnite crystals colored by iron and cobalt have been found in Nigeria.
-The blue Gahnite Spinel pictured below shows a Drag response rather than a Strong magnetic response as a result of its light weight.
+As a result of its light weigh, the blue Gahnite Spinel pictured below is able to show a Drag response on a dry surface rather than just a Strong response when floated.
 The magnetic susceptibility is likely due entirely to iron.
 The cobalt exists only in trace amounts, and the zinc is diamagnetic.

 Ghanite in Transmitted Light